-Mesothelioma is a rare and aggressive type of cancer.
-It averages 3,000 new diagnoses each year in the United States.
-Support is available to patients and their caregivers during this trying time.
+Mesothelioma is a rare and aggressive type of cancer that averages 3,000 new diagnoses each year in the United States.
+If you or someone you love has been diagnosed, support is available during this trying time.
 In-person and online support groups and one-on-one mentorship are just a few options available.

 Medically Reviewed By:

 Patricia Shelton, M.D.